Manase Fainu: Background

 Fainu was born in Sydney, New South Wales, Australia.
-He is of Tongan descent on his mother's side and his father's side.
+He is of Māori descent on his mother's side and Tongan descent his father's side.
 His uncle, Tevita Amone, played for the Western Suburbs Magpies and the North Queensland Cowboys.

 He attended Patrician Brothers' College, Fairfield as well as Westfields Sports High School and played his junior rugby league for the Guildford Owls.

-He has three younger brothers, Sione, Samuela and Latu, who are all signed to the Manly club.
+He has three younger brothers, Sione, Samuela, and Latu.

 Playing career

-Fainu made his NRL debut in round 16 of the 2018 NRL season for Manly-Warringah against the Penrith Panthers.
+Fainu made his NRL debut in round 16 of the 2018 NRL season for Manly Warringah against the Penrith Panthers.
 Fainu then signed with the Manly-Warringah Sea Eagles for a further two years extending his contract until the end of 2020.
 Fainu made a total of 25 appearances for Manly in the 2019 NRL season as the club finished 6th on the table and qualified for the finals.
 Fainu played in both of Manly's finals games against Cronulla-Sutherland and South Sydney in which the club was eliminated in the second week by Souths.
-His excellent form in 2019 and a great combination formed with Tom Trbojevic saw Manly let Apisai Koroisau go to the Panthers only to have Fainu stood down in the NRL's no Fault stand down policy for allegedly stabbing a man outside a church.
+His excellent form in 2019 and a great combination formed with Tom Trbojevic saw Manly let Apisai Koroisau go to the Panthers only to have Fainu stood down in the NRL's no Fault stand down policy for stabbing a man outside a church.